Leafwing-Studios/fop-rules/docs/character-options/classes/weaver.md

 ## Step through the Weave

 When you reach level 7, you gain the ability to step through the Weave itself, teleporting a short distance.
-You no longer gain movement when you take the Dash minor action.
-Instead, declare a tile within a range equal to twice the movement that you would have gained from your Dash.
-At the start of your next turn, teleport into that tile.
-Any creatures occupying that tile are pushed into the nearest empty tile of their choice.
+You gain access to the Telegraphed Teleportation power.
+As a minor action, choose a tile within a range equal to half your movement speed.
+At the start of your next turn, you may teleport into that tile.
+Any creatures that were occupying your new tiles are pushed harmlessly aside, into the empty tile of their choice.

 ## Split Focus